EspressoSystems/espresso-sequencer/README.md

 Note: if the sequencer shows a `"Connection refused"` error you may need to use `127.0.0.1` instead of `localhost` when connecting to the web server.
 This is because `localhost` may resolve to `::1` if dual stack (ipv4 and ipv6) networking is enabled.

+For running a full demo natively run `just demo-native`.

 ### Contracts